Pinkerton's and the Hunt for Simon Gunanoot

 Double Murder, Secret Agents and an Elusive Outlaw

-An intriguing and riveting true crime tale of alleged murderer Simon Gunanoot, evading and outwitting the infamous Pinkerton’s National Detective Agency.
+An intriguing and riveting true crime tale of alleged murderer Simon Gunanoot, evading and outwitting the famous Pinkerton’s National Detective Agency.

 Pinkerton’s and the Hunt for Simon Gunanoot throws new light on the extensive manhunt for an accused murderer in northern British Columbia in the early 1900s.
 After a double murder in 1906, Gitxsan trapper and storekeeper Simon Gunanoot fled into the wilderness with his family.
 Despite lack of proof, the police pursued Gunanoot for nearly three years, sending search parties and police operatives into the wilds of northern BC.
 The hunt was covered by numerous newspapers at the time, describing a melodramatic cat-and-mouse chase—a not-entirely-accurate account.
 Frustrated by Gunanoot’s ability to evade capture, the Attorney General of BC asked Pinkerton’s National Detective Agency in Seattle to assist in the pursuit.